AP source: Washington adding CB Jackson on $42M, 3-year deal

 Washington dipped into the free agent pool and spent significant money to fill a void at cornerback.

-The team is signing William Jackson to a contract worth $42 million over three years with $26 million guaranteed, according to a person with knowledge of the deal.
+The team reached an agreement to sign William Jackson to a contract worth $42 million over three years with $26 million guaranteed, according to a person with knowledge of the deal.
 The person spoke to The Associated Press on condition of anonymity Wednesday because the team does not release contract terms.

+The deal, like all others, cannot be signed until the new league year opens at 4 p.m.
+EDT on Wednesday.

-Jackson replaces Ronald Darby, who left to sign with the Denver Broncos.
-The 28-year-old Jackson joins Washington after four seasons with the Bengals, during which he recorded three interceptions in 59 games, including 48 starts.
+Jackson replaces Ronald Darby, who left to join the Denver Broncos.
+The 28-year-old Jackson joins Washington after four seasons with the Bengals, during which he had three interceptions in 59 games, including 48 starts.

 Washington also re-signed reserve running back Lamar Miller to a one-year contract, agent Drew Rosenhaus confirmed in an email to the AP.